What complaints we can and can’t deal with

 What to do if you’re not satisfied

-You have to go through your MP – you can’t approach the Ombudsman directly.
-The Ombudsman investigates complaints where government departments or other public bodies have not acted properly or fairly, or have provided a poor service.
-Government departments have to co-operate with the Ombudsman by law.
+You have to go through your MP – you cannot approach the ombudsman directly.
+The ombudsman investigates complaints where government departments or other public bodies have not acted properly or fairly, or have provided a poor service.
+Government departments have to co-operate with the ombudsman by law.